900v3n/Owin-ClaimInjection/README.md

 ```

-To trigger local authentication, navigate to the site with following query string.
+To trigger local authentication from test code, navigate to the site with following query string.

 ``` csharp
 http://sitename.example.com/?user=internaluser@example.com